Teodor92/Project-Company-Life/specification/index.md

 ## User Stories

-This section describes all the required users stories that need to be completed in order for the project to be ready for use.
+This section describes all the required user stories that need to be completed in order for the project to be ready for use.

 You can find all the user stories, by navigating to these links: